fabcoins-dot-info/fabcoins.info/_includes/helpers/summaries.md

 {% assign summary_generate="nearly instantly generates blocks." %}
 {% assign summary_generateToAddress="mines blocks immediately to a specified address." %}
 {% assign summary_getAccount="returns the name of the account associated with the given address." %}
-{% assign summary_getAccountAddress="returns the current Bitcoin address for receiving payments to this account.
+{% assign summary_getAccountAddress="returns the current Fabcoin address for receiving payments to this account.
 If the account doesn't exist, it creates both the account and a new address for receiving payment.
 Once a payment has been received to an address, future calls to this RPC for the same account will return a different address." %}
 {% assign summary_getAddedNodeInfo="returns information about the given added node, or all added nodes (except onetry nodes).
 Only nodes which have been manually added using the `addnode` RPC will have their information displayed." %}
 {% assign summary_getAddressesByAccount="returns a list of every address assigned to a particular account." %}
-{% assign summary_getBalance="gets the balance in decimal bitcoins across all accounts or for a particular account." %}
+{% assign summary_getBalance="gets the balance in decimal fabcoins across all accounts or for a particular account." %}
 {% assign summary_getBestBlockHash="returns the header hash of the most recent block on the best block chain." %}
 {% assign summary_getBlock="gets a block with a particular header hash from the local block database either as a JSON object or as a serialized block." %}
 {% assign summary_getBlockChainInfo="provides information about the current state of the block chain." %}